h4cc/awesome-elixir/README.md

 * [jsxn](https://github.com/talentdeficit/jsxn) - jsx but with maps.
 * [poison](https://github.com/devinus/poison) - Poison is a new JSON library for Elixir focusing on wicked-fast speed without sacrificing simplicity, completeness, or correctness.
 *  [world_json](https://github.com/camshaft/world_json_ex) - topojson country and state/province collections for elixir/erlang.

+## Lexical analysis
+*All about lexical analyser, lexer, scanner, tokenizer or compiler.*

+* [lux_luthor](https://github.com/jamesotron/lex_luthor) - LexLuthor is a Lexer in Elixir which uses macros to generate a reusable lexers.

 ## Logging
 *Logging infos and messages.*